Recently some of our California TaxJar customers have received this message in their email:

 This is just another example of state taxing authorities, hungry for their share of eCommerce revenue, doing whatever they can to ensure that sellers with a presence in their state are registered, collecting, and remitting sales tax.

 In the brick and mortar world, sales tax compliance has always been a cost of doing business.
-After the recent supreme court ruling, this same reality is becoming true for eCommerce and marketplace sellers.
+After the recent United States Supreme Court ruling, this same reality is becoming true for eCommerce and marketplace sellers.

 If you are currently selling on Amazon and not collecting sales tax in the state of California, you will most likely get a letter from California.